 ‘Insufficient sleep opportunity is different to insomnia, where there’s the possibility to sleep, but you simply can’t,’ he said.

-Other common sleep issues affect mood, which includes sleep apnoea and body clock – or circadian – disorders.
+Other common sleep issues affect mood, which include sleep apnoea and body clock – or circadian – disorders.

 ‘Body-clock problems might be related to mood disorders – depression, especially, and tension,’ Associate Professor Mansfield stated.